transdigiware/blockchain/security.md

 ### API authentication
 {: #ibp-security-ibp-apis}

 In order to use the blockchain [APIs](https://cloud.ibm.com/apidocs/blockchain){: external} to create and manage network components, your application needs to be able to authenticate and connect to your network.
-See this topic on [API Authentication on IBM Cloud {{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-authentication)
+See this topic on [API Authentication on {{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-authentication)

 ## Best practices for security on the customer Kubernetes cluster
 {: #ibp-security-Kubernetes}